lab-mids/multimodal_active_learning_ccss/README.md

    - Resistance values
 ###  `init_choices` folder has all the initial selection indices files for all the materials libraries.

+## Core Scripts (under scripts/)
+### run_active_learning.py
+This script is the core of the active learning pipeline described in our paper.
+It runs cold-start active learning experiments across different datasets and initialization strategies, using Gaussian Process models to iteratively select and predict resistance measurements on wafer data.

 ## Running the Code from the Notebook
 ### Image-Clustering